 If you have money for a long-term saving, which you are certain that you won’t need to access urgently, do not keep these larger amounts in the bank – invest them.

 Do I Need a Credit Card, a Debit Card, or Both?

 You need both.
 Here is why you need a credit card:

-At present, some credit cards give excellent benefits, such as travel accident Insurance, car rental insurance, emergency road services, and miles (or points) reward program, where you receive points for every dollar you spend.
+At present, some credit cards give excellent benefits, such as travel accident Insurance, car rental insurance, emergency road services, and reward miles (or points) program, where you receive points for every dollar you spend.
 The reward program is an excellent way to save money.
 When you accumulate a good number of points, you can use them to purchase something you need, pay your travel expenses, pay back your credit card balance, or exchange points for cash.
+I use VentureOne card issued by the Capital One bank for many years, and never failed to pay off my full monthly balance before the due date.
+I am very happy with their Rewards Miles program and other benefits as well as their Customer Service and automated security alerts.
 I always rent a car in my travel destination country using my reward points.
 It’s wonderful to have a “free” car when traveling.